selesy/go-varsig/README.md

 `go-varsig` implements the upcoming v1.0.0 release of the [`varsig` specification](https://github.com/ChainAgnostic/varsig/pull/18) with limited (and soon to be deprecated) support for the `varsig` < v1.0 specification.
-This is predominatly included to support the UCAN v1.0 use-case.
+This is predominantly included to support the UCAN v1.0 use-case.

 ## Usage

 Include the `go-varsig` library by running the following command:

 ```bash
 go get github.com/ucan-wg/go-varsig@latest